 CVE-2026-6885

-Borg SPM 2007 is susceptible to an arbitrary file upload vulnerability, enabling unauthenticated remote attackers to upload and execute malicious web shells for remote code execution.
+Borg SPM 2007 contains an arbitrary file upload vulnerability, allowing unauthenticated remote attackers to upload and execute malicious web shells on the server.

 Executive summary

-An arbitrary file upload vulnerability in the legacy Borg SPM 2007 platform allows unauthenticated attackers to achieve remote code execution.
+An arbitrary file upload vulnerability in Borg SPM 2007 allows unauthenticated attackers to achieve remote code execution through the deployment of web shells.

 Vulnerability